-Round 3 - House Tours: during this round you will visit up to 8 sororities for 40 minutes over the course of one day.
-Each sorority will give you a tour of their chapter facility where you can see what the living accommodations look like in each.
+Round 3 - House Tours: during this round you will talk to up to 8 sororities for 40 minutes over the course of one day.
+Each sorority will show you a virtual house tour video of their chapter facility where you can see what the living accommodations look like in each.
 The chapter should share additional information about chapter activities, things they are involved with on or off campus or other points of pride.
 The chapter will also share information regarding Fall Quarter Dues, as well as being able to answer any questions you have about the financial obligations of membership and living in a chapter home.
 This round will be held in person, following all CDC and King County Health Guidelines.

-Round 4 - Preference: during this round you will visit up to 2 sororities for one hour.
+Round 4 - Preference: during this round you will talk to up to 2 sororities for 50 minutes.
 You will have the chance to talk to a one or a few members, likely women who have already met during the week, about their membership experiences and any lingering questions that you have about their sorority.
 Each chapter will also host a ceremony to share with you a bit more about their national organization, their values, and their sisterhood.
 This round will be held in person, following all CDC and King County Health Guidelines.

 During recruitment, you can expect lots of talking and answering questions about what you have been involved with in the past, what you are looking forward to in college, and what you want to get out of your sorority experience.
 You also will want to ask questions that are important to you to get to know the sororities and find the best fit.